cmoody117/Number_Parser/README.md

 #commas and ands generally follows a set pattern, allowing us to easily code this in. #only exception is in the case when there is no hundreds value but last two digits are non zero. #e.g. "one thousand, one hundred and two" is correct, but "one thousand, and two" is incorrect. #Add a cleaning function which removes this comma when appropriate, as well as double spaces caused in this scenario.

 #alongside the integer_converter we can place additional extra functions features under number_converter #these could handle decimal places, or currencies/minus signs.

-#If wish to convert into different languages, only aspect of code that would need change would be in the converter section as well as new dictionaries.